Maurdekye/danbooru-scrape/README.md

   --tags "genshin_impact"
 ```

-Pass username and api_key to log on to your account and surpass the default tag search and page limit restrictions:
+Pass a username and api_key to log on to your account and surpass the default tag search and page limit restrictions:

 ```
 python scrape_danbooru.py \